apache/cassandra-java-driver/README.md

 *If you're reading this on github.com, please note that this is the readme for the development version and that some features described here might not yet have been released.
-You can find the documentation for latest version through [Java driver docs](http://datastax.github.io/java-driver/) or via the release tags, [e.g.
+You can find the documentation for the latest version through the [Java driver docs](http://docs.datastax.com/en/developer/java-driver/latest/index.html) or via the release tags, [e.g.
 3.3.0](https://github.com/datastax/java-driver/tree/3.3.0).*

+**Feeback requested:** help us focus our efforts, provide your input on the [Platform and Runtime Survey](http://goo.gl/forms/qwUE6qnL7U) (we kept it short).

 A modern, [feature-rich](manual/) and highly tunable Java client library for Apache Cassandra (2.1+) and using exclusively Cassandra's binary protocol